openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 zypper install banshee banshee-core

-Banshee 2.1.0 won™t be available for SLE11 and SLE11SP1 due to dependencies (ex:
+Banshee 2.1.0 wonâ€™t be available for SLE11 and SLE11SP1 due to dependencies (ex:
           gstreamer).
 This version is also being submitted to Factory on the next days.
 This version
           introduces: